Vid, Croatia

-Vid is a village in Dubrovnik-Neretva County, Croatia, administered as a part of the city of Metković, population 796 (census 2011).
+Vid is a village in Dubrovnik-Neretva County, Croatia, administered as a part of the city of Metković.

 It is famous for the ruins of the Roman city of Narona.
 It has a museum of Roman history in the region, called Archeological Museum of Narona.

+Demographics

+According to the 2021 census, its population was 690, while it was 796 in 2011.